10 Worst Instagram Offenses That Could Be Slowing Your Follower Growth

 Photo via Instagram @marcyblum (who, by the way, does a great job of using highlights to showcase her work!)

 You don’t have to hope that prospective couples will scroll through all of your photos in your main feed.
 Instead, use the highlights feature at the top of your Instagram feed.
-It’s a really great way to organize and promote your work in a place that your couples are likely to spot and engage with.
+It’s a really great way to organize and promote your work in a place where your customers are likely to spot and engage with it.
 So if you’re a designer or florist, you might have centerpiece highlights, bouquet highlights and ceremony arrangement highlights.
 If you’re an entertainer, you might have dance floor highlights, first dance highlights and behind-the-scenes highlights.
-The idea is to really play up your business and offerings, and all of its parts.
+The idea is to really play up your business and its offerings, and all their parts.

 The Exception?
 Don’t go too far overboard with highlights.
-You probably don’t need more than 4 or 5 max!
+You probably don’t need more than four or five max!

 3. Instagram Offense: You’re smashing your photos together and using grids.